Nexmo/station/_documentation/client-sdk/in-app-voice/contact-center-overview.md

 ]
 ```

 In the NCCO, the `input` action collects the digit that the user pressed, and sends it to the indicated `eventUrl`.
 That `eventUrl` is another NCCO that is executed to continue to handle the call, according to the user input.
-In this case, `DTMF_URL` is an enpoint that is implemented and exposed on your behalf by the backend demo application, to connect the call to the respective agent.
+In this case, `DTMF_URL` is an endpoint that is implemented and exposed on your behalf by the backend demo application, to connect the call to the respective agent.

 For this example the NCCO merely connects the caller to the respected agent.
 The `DTMF_URL` is very similar to the one you have seen previously: